-If you continue to suffer from sinus pressure and pain, nasal congestion, nasal drainage, or a decreased sense of smell despite extensive medical therapy, you may benefit from a procedure to open blocked passageways to your sinuses.
-The first step is to schedule an appointment with our ENT surgeon for a review of your history and an exam of your nasal passageways to evaluate for signs of sinus obstruction or inflammation.
+If you continue to suffer from sinus pressure and pain, nasal congestion, nasal drainage, or a decreased sense of smell despite extensive medical therapy, you may benefit from a procedure to open blocked nasal passageways.
+The first step is to schedule an appointment with our ENT surgeon for a review of your history and an exam of your nasal passageways to evaluate for signs of obstruction or inflammation.
 Additional testing (usually a CT scan of the sinuses) and medical treatments may be required as part of your complete evaluation.
-If it is determined that you are a candidate for a sinus procedure, we are pleased to offer several different procedures that will be customized to your specific exam findings and your preference of having a procedure performed with you awake with local anesthesia in the office or asleep under general anesthesia in the operating room.
+If it is determined that you are a candidate for a sinus procedure, we are pleased to offer several different procedures here at National Allergy & ENT.
+Procedures are customized to your specific exam findings and preference of location.
+Procedures can be performed with you awake with local anesthesia in the office or asleep under general anesthesia in the operating room.

 Sinus Procedures at National Allergy & ENT: